danburck/ethermint-simple-smart-contract/README.md

 ## Getting Started

-### Architecture

-The architecture consists of a **client** and a **Ethermintd node**.
+The project's architecture consists of a **client** and an **Ethermintd node**.
 The Ethermintd node represents the EVM blockchain that the client can interact with.
-The client [deploys/migrates](https://ethereum.org/en/developers/docs/smart-contracts/deploying/) a contract on the blockchain in order for it to be available to users of the Ethermint network.
-Once a contract is deployed to the network the client allows you to interact with contract.
+The client [deploys/migrates](https://ethereum.org/en/developers/docs/smart-contracts/deploying/) contracts on the blockchain in order for them to be available to users of the
+Ethermint network.
+Once a contract is deployed to the network the client allows you to interact with that contract.

-We can use frameworks like [Truffle](https://www.trufflesuite.com/) or [Hardhat](https://hardhat.org/) to define smart contracts, connect to the node network using the network config, deploy contracts, run tests and interact with the deployed contract.
-I considered the following implementation options to consider:
+You can use frameworks like [Truffle](https://www.trufflesuite.com/) or [Hardhat](https://hardhat.org/) to 1) define smart contracts, 2) connect to the node network using the network config, 3) deploy contracts, 4) run tests and 5) interact with the deployed contract.
+I considered the following implementation
+options:
   - Truffle: Deploy contract with `truffle migrate --network development` or use ethers.js/web3.js to deploy and interact with contract
-  - Hardhat: Deploy and interact with Hardhat
+  - Hardhat: Deploy and interact with contracts
   - Geth: Interact with deployed contract using the geth console

 ### Prerequisites